Anthony Mason (judge)

-Sir Anthony Frank Mason HonFAIB DistFRSN (born 21 April 1925) is an Australian judge who served as the ninth Chief Justice of Australia, in office from 1987 to 1995.
+Sir Anthony Frank Mason (21 April 1925 – 17 March 2026) was an Australian judge who served as the ninth Chief Justice of Australia, in office from 1987 to 1995.
 He was first appointed to the High Court in 1972, having previously served on the Supreme Court of New South Wales.
+He had also served as a non-permanent judge of the Court of Final Appeal of Hong Kong from 1997 to 2015.

-Early life
+Early life and education

 Mason was born in Sydney on 21 April 1925.
 He was one of four children born to Eileen and Frank Maxwell Mason.
 His father, a World War I veteran and Military Cross recipient, was a registered surveyor who developed a substantial practice on the North Shore of Sydney.
 He served terms as president of the New South Wales bodies for surveying and town planning.

-Mason received his early education at Kincoppal, Elizabeth Bay, where he was an acquaintance of future federal attorney-general Tom Hughes.
+He received his early education at Kincoppal, Elizabeth Bay, where he was an acquaintance of future federal attorney-general Tom Hughes.
 He went on to attend Sydney Grammar School and became interested in law through his uncle Harold Mason, a prominent Sydney barrister who served briefly in state parliament.
 His mother had also intended he become a barrister from a young age.
 Mason's father divorced his mother in 1936, on the grounds she had engaged in "habitual drunkenness and neglect of domestic duties".
 His father later remarried to Elvira Clare "Bobbie" Wood.

 Mason enlisted in the Royal Australian Air Force (RAAF) in January 1944 as an aircraftman (AC2).
 He was commissioned as a flying officer in November 1944 and undertook training in Canada as a navigator, logging over 100 hours in Avro Ansons.
 He was discharged in September 1945, at which time he was stationed at the 2nd Aircrew Graduate Training School in Calgary.

 After leaving the military, Mason enrolled at the University of Sydney to study arts and law, graduating with first-class honours.
 He later recalled Julius Stone as an influential lecturer and credited John Holmes with inspiring his interest in constitutional law.
 He served his articles of clerkship with Clayton Utz in Sydney and was also an associate to David Roper, a judge of the Supreme Court of New South Wales.